-Our grantmaking focuses on four strategic initiatives, guided by the GMI team: Housing and Homelessness, Racial Justice, Mission Real Estate Development, and Leadership Development.
+Our grantmaking focuses on four strategic initiatives, guided by the Philanthropies team: Housing and Homelessness, Racial Justice, Mission Real Estate Development, and Leadership Development.
 Our work across all four initiatives is rooted in a strong commitment to advancing an equitable society in which the allocation of resources, opportunities, and hardships are not determined by race.

 Trinity’s neighborhood is New York City — stretching from the sidewalks outside Trinity Church, Trinity Commons and St. Paul’s Chapel to all five boroughs, from members of our congregation to those who live and work in the city, to the millions of visitors we welcome each year.
 Guided by our core values, we believe that our neighborhood will thrive when we see an end to mass homelessness and mass incarceration.
 Through our grantmaking and other investments, we seek to realize positive alternatives for how New Yorkers can reach their potential and grow.